-Congress’s role in governing our republic includes the responsibility to create necessary and proper laws within the authoritative boundaries of constitutional powers.
+Congress is responsible for creating necessary and proper laws within their authoritative boundaries of constitutional powers.
 But the current process by which a bill becomes a law desecrates the Founder’s ideals.
 The “institutional defenses” built into the constitution have been eroded by the malicious use of deception and disregard for ethical principles.

 “The most significant danger old republics like ours face is not the sudden assault of an aspiring autocrat but the slow erosion of their cultural and institutional defenses.”
 The Fall of Rome and the Lessons for America

 Here’s How A Recent Data Bill Went Through Congress

 “Laws begin as ideas” so they can come from any of us, ideally.
 But in today’s reality, it’s more likely a special interest group will solicit one of our representatives to move their proposal into law.
 Enter (in this case) the technology industry — through the Data Summit and the Data Quality Campaign that was launched in 2005.

 By 2008, Idaho was the last state in the nation to have a longitudinal data collection system “that provides individual level student data across multiple years from grades K through 12 and into postsecondary education.”
 (Report to the Idaho Legislature)

 With the Great Recession holding the country’s attention, both the Bush and Obama administrations loosened a major privacy law allowing expansion of data collection and its use in “research” on a Human Capital Development Data System.

 Acceptance of federal stimulus funding from the American Recovery and Reinvestment Act (ARRA, Recovery Act) served as an incentive for completion of the project to collect, share, and link student data between agencies and across states.

 One strategy used to put these data collection systems in place was to NOT have open discussions or public debates.